 - Prior to admission to the College of Education, students may take education courses that do not have the prerequisite of admission: EDUC 20003, 30603, 30113, 30123, 30143, EDEC 20013, 20023, 30073, and 30103.
-Students may not register for any other education courses until formally admitted to the College of Education. - 2 Content areas for EC-6 majors includes history, government, mathematics, English, lab sciences, geography, fine arts, and speech. - Pursuant to the Texas Education Code (TEC), §22.083, candidates must undergo a criminal history background check prior to employment as an educator; and (2) pursuant to the TEC §22.0835, candidates must undergo a criminal history background check prior to clinical teaching. - A person who is enrolled or planning to enroll in a SBEC educator preparation program, or planning to take a certification exam may request a preliminary criminal history evaluation letter regarding the person's potential ineligibility for certification due to a conviction or deferred adjudication for a felony or misdemeanor offense.
+Students may not register for any other education courses until formally admitted to the College of Education. - 2 Content areas for EC-6 majors include: History, Government, Mathematics, English, Lab Sciences, Geography, Fine Arts, and Speech. - Pursuant to the Texas Education Code (TEC), §22.083, candidates must undergo a criminal history background check prior to employment as an educator; and (2) pursuant to the TEC §22.0835, candidates must undergo a criminal history background check prior to clinical teaching. - A person who is enrolled or planning to enroll in a SBEC educator preparation program, or planning to take a certification exam may request a preliminary criminal history evaluation letter regarding the person's potential ineligibility for certification due to a conviction or deferred adjudication for a felony or misdemeanor offense.
 (TAC §227.1(d))